UPDATED JUL 14, 2020

 All vegan pizza and ice cream!
 Need we say more?
 This fast-casual restaurant is 100% vegan and 100% delicious.
 Hand-stretched dough with nut-based cheeses act as the platform for a multitude of unique toppings.
 Our favourite is the Kim-Jack — hoisin crema, cashew mozzarella, kimchi, gochujang-braised jackfruit, roast broccolini, and scallion.
 Fitt Tip: this little place in Chinatown and UBC Wesbrook Village can get pretty busy; order online for delivery or pick-up and skip the line!

-It seems the best way in Vancouver to open a new restaurant is to test the waters and build a following is by opening a food truck first.
-This is the story of Chickpea — now brick-and-mortar vegan restaurant with a Mediterranean twist on Main St. The menu is extensive and you’re encouraged to share, so gather a group of friends and dine in ‘Hafla-style’.
-With that, you each pick a main dish which is served to you with hummus, salad, and pita along with the restaurant’s selection of ‘Salatim’ (basically really delicious, rainbow-coloured appies).
+It seems the best way to open a new restaurant in Vancouver is to test the waters by opening a food truck first.
+This is the story of Chickpea — the now brick-and-mortar vegan restaurant with a Mediterranean twist on Main St. (Though you can still find their food truck hitting the streets.)The menu here is extensive, and you’re encouraged to share, so gather a group of friends and dine in ‘Hafla-style’.
+To order, each person simply picks a main dish which comes with hummus, a salad, and pita bread along with the restaurant’s selection of ‘Salatim’ (basically really delicious, rainbow-coloured appetizers).
 Clearly, we wouldn’t suggest coming here if you don’t like to share your food!